mountaincharlie/midi-dragon/README.md

 ### Mobile First Design With Bootstrap 5
 * In order to make my site responsive across different screen sizes, I used Bootstrap's [Grid System](https://getbootstrap.com/docs/5.0/layout/grid/) to make use of its ability to rearrange columns on the screen depending on its screen size.
-* Examples of how this was useful/appeared to the user ...
+* Every page on midiDRAGON can adapt from desktop screens to mobile screens without breaking any features or sarificing any of the stylsh look.

 ### Consistency
 * Making use of Django as a templating language by creating a base.html file with title_extra, header, main and footer sections to be used across all pages and a toasts_base.html for consistency across my BS toasts.